On two notions of curvature on singular surfaces: Background

 With indeed $\delta(\mathcal{T})=0$ when $\mathcal{T}=\varnothing$.
 A triangle $T$ is \textit{convex relative to the boundary} if no couple of points on the boundary of $T$ can be joined by a curve lying outside $T$ and shorter than the part of the boundary joining the points.
 A triangle is \textit{simple} if it is homeomorphic to a disc and convex relative to the boundary.

 The next two propositions are general estimates for the distortion between angles in a metric space and model angle.
 They first appeared in the paper \cite{alexandrowUberVerallgemeinerungRiemannschen1957} by Alexandrov.
-They play a central role in the proofs of the main theorems.
+They play a central role in the synthetic attempt to prove of the main theorems.

-\begin{proposition} Let $T=[pqr]$ be a triangle in a metric space $(X,d)$.
+\begin{proposition} \th Let $T=[pqr]$ be a triangle in a metric space $(X,d)$.
 Define

 Then

 where $\alpha$ is the upper angle at $p$ and $\alpha_\kappa$ the model angle. \end{proposition}